moparisthebest/pegh/README.md

 Security
 --------

 Each chunk is fully decrypted and authenticated in memory before being written out as plaintext, so an attacker may be able to truncate a file, but NEVER flip any bytes or corrupt it.
 Order is enforced by the incrementing the IV, so re-ordered chunks would be decrypted with the wrong IV and would fail authentication.
+The last chunk is flagged with AAD so we can detect files truncated even on chunk boundaries.

+So only fully correct chunks will be output, and only ever in the correct order, but if later chunks are corrupted or the file is truncated, pegh will exit with an error code, and then it's the responsibility of the user/consuming application to do the proper thing with the truncated file it recieved.

 Of course standard password bruteforcing is possible, but can be mitigated with increased scrypt parameters and longer password lengths.